-Through this menu it is possible to access to the Web Designer or to any of the interpreted applications.
+Through this menu it is possible to access to the App Designer or to any of the interpreted applications.
 In any case, when clicking on one of these links, the Login Page is showed: once authenticated into the system, the user can access to the functionalities provided by the selected application.

 Since the default authentication & authorization system is based on the module provided with 4WS.Platform, the Login Page requires: “Company Id”, “Site Id”, “Username” and “Password”.
 Typically the “Company Id” and “Site Id” values are defined initially, when creating and filling out the database schema.